grattan/R_at_Grattan/docs/Creating_functions.md

 circumstances.
 For example, you might want to do one thing if your input is a
 <b style='font-size:bigger'>REALLY BIG</b> number, and another if it's <span style='font-size:smaller'>very small</span>.

-Conditional statements -- that return either `TRUE` or `FALSE` -- can be useful for these occasions (see section x).
+Conditional `if` statements -- which evaluate an expression and proceed _if_ `TRUE` -- can be useful for these occasions.
-The function below takes one argument -- x -- and transforms it depending on how large it is:
+The function below takes one argument -- `x` -- and transforms it depending on how large it is:

 ```r